YoussefZourob/SQL-Data-Warehouse-Model/README.md

 3) Entity Relation Diagram (ERD).
 4) Include an explanation of your model.
 5) SQL with the answers for each one of the following 4 questions.
-  a) Which are the top 3 demanding casino games?
+  * Which are the top 3 demanding casino games?
-  b) Show the average number of chips per type of game and per day.
+  * Show the average number of chips per type of game and per day.
-  c) Which games favors purchasing drinks?
+  * Which games favors purchasing drinks?
 Let’s suppose drink payment is done only by cash.
-  d) What is the easiest game to win money and at which table?
+  * What is the easiest game to win money and at which table?
 Let’s suppose that each table begins each day with an amount of chips.
 6) Make a 5th question by your own and answer it.
-  -Which was the most crowded day at the casino?
+  * Which was the most crowded day at the casino?